 I now have a brand on someone else’s property….

-If nothing else, that final point of regret is key.
-As I commented on Darren’s post, people who abandon blogging have gone from developing a digital asset of their own that could have real value, to becoming someone else’s user-generated content.
+As I commented on Darren’s post, people who abandon their own sites have gone from developing a digital asset of their own that could have real value, to becoming someone else’s user-generated content.

 My plan for Copyblogger from the beginning was to use it as a vehicle to become known in online marketing circles, but to also build an asset that has independent value.
-That’s just the way I think, and I see this approach becoming more prevalent.

-Whether or not this approach feels right for you, consider this.
-Blogs like Freelance Switch and Zen Habits have grown big fast because readers tend to value the independent publication approach, and at the same time more value is created for the owners.
-I believe this is the route that even business and corporate blogs must take to succeed.
+Sites like Freelance Switch and Zen Habits have grown big fast because readers tend to value the independent publication approach, and at the same time more value is created for the owners.
+I believe this is the route that business and corporate blogs must take to succeed, too.

 What about you?